davidjpy/forukara/README.md

 Forukara is a place where individuals from all backgrounds and occupations may congregate and exchange ideas.

 ## Overviews & Stacks (Things that are already done)
-Forukara is a MERN stack project with classic implementation of MVC framwork.
+Forukara is a MERN stack project with the classic implementation of MVC framwork.
 * Typescript & React.js
   1. Vanilla javascript for animations and effects
   2. Redux Tookit for global states and actions